Yuanyuan-Yuan/Yuanyuan-Yuan.github.io/_pages/about.md

 <!-- *<font size="2">See full list <a href="https://yuanyuan-yuan.github.io/publications/">here</a></font>* -->

+- [**CCS**] HyperTheft: Thieving Model Weights from TEE-Shielded Neural Networks via Ciphertext Side Channels.
+**Yuanyuan Yuan**, Zhibo Liu, Sen Deng, Yanzuo Chen, Shuai Wang, Yinqian Zhang, and Zhendong Su.
+In *31st ACM Conference on Computer and Communications Security*, 2024.

+- [**ISSTA**] See the Forest, not Trees: Unveiling and Escaping the Pitfalls of Error-Triggering Inputs in Neural Network Testing.
+**Yuanyuan Yuan**, Shuai Wang, and Zhendong Su.
+In *33rd International Symposium on Software Testing and Analysis*, 2024.

 - [**TSE**] [Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing](https://ieeexplore.ieee.org/document/10462634).
 **Yuanyuan Yuan**, Qi Pang, and Shuai Wang.
 In *IEEE Transactions on Software Engineering*, 2024.